So, I say, let the Holy Spirit guide your lives. Then you won’t be doing what your sinful nature craves. Galatians 5:16 NLT

 The most important rule in conflict management in marriage: no one gets to quit until the issues are truly resolved and healthy change has taken place in the relationship.

-Marriage is meant to be a picture of the relationship between Jesus and His people.
-It is the place where children are nurtured into adulthood.
+Marriage is meant to be a picture of the relationship between Jesus and His people (Ephesians 5:21-33).
+It is the place where children are nurtured into adulthood and people grow up together.
 If marriage is done right it becomes a safe place for two people to grow into the image of Jesus.
 Those are the things worth fighting hard for.